ms-iot/samples/NoPopups/NoPopUps.md

 * Set the build type to Debug or Release
 * For the desktop _clear_ the IOTCORE definition as follows:
 * For IoT-Core (eg RPI2/3) _set_ the IOTCORE definition as follows:
 * Go to the project property pages _(Menu: Project-->NoPopUps Properties)_ and select the **Build** page.
-In the _Conditional Symbols_ box add or remove the IOTCORE definition.
+In the _Conditional Compilation Symbols_ box add or remove the IOTCORE definition.
 Definitions must be separated by a semicolon.
 Note that when you set these definitions, they only apply for the current CPU and build type.
 You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) , or by cloning te repository, and navigating to the `samples\NoPopUps`.
 The sample code is available in C# as a Universal Windows Platform App.
 Make a copy of the folder on your disk and open the project from Visual Studio.
 * Whilst in the property pages, on the Application page,  examine the target build numbers, set to 10586 (first update) to 14393 (the Anniversary Edition).
 * Build and deploythe app

-## How to download:
+## Testing

-Unfortunately, GitHub does not support downloading individual code.

-Navigate to [ms-iot/samples](https://github.com/ms-iot/samples) and select **Clone or download** to download the whole repository.
+Run each of the 3 dummy actions and respond by accepting [Yes] or rejecting [Cancel] the confirmations.
+Note that on the desktop PopUp Message Boxes are used, whereas with IoT-Core, the PopUp Panel is used.

+# Further
+Examine the code to view the asynchronous code used including a Semaphore with the PopUp Panel.
+If hardware buttons were to be used instead for confirmation, GPIO events could be used in place of the UI Button Click event, using this code pattern.

 ## Additional resources
 * [Windows 10 IoT Core home page](https://developer.microsoft.com/en-us/windows/iot/)
 * [Documentation for all samples](https://developer.microsoft.com/en-us/windows/iot/samples)

-This project has adopted the Microsoft Open Source Code of Conduct.
-For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.